Modelica Assignment

 • You are free to chose how you compute this; whether you use Python, Matlab, Excel...

-6. Report the value of the parameter in your report, with appropriate graphs comparing the simulation output versus real life data.
+6. Report the value of the parameter and the SSE in your report, with appropriate graphs comparing the simulation output versus real life data.

 Controller Model Creation